quantum-dan/HasKnowledge/description.md

 ### Warp
 I'm using the default Yesod server Warp, which apparently has the best performance of all the possible back-ends.
 The rationale there is clear, and as Yesod acts the same way regardless of the back-end, there are no possible ease of use, maintainability, etc gains with other back-ends.

-### PureScript
-(Not currently in use, but will be when the time comes for a more sophisticated front-end) All the power of Haskell, on the front-end.
-That is a brief description of PureScript.
-The language is very, very similar to Haskell and brings to bear many of the same capabilities.
-I am particularly interested in the type safety, having been in the past very frustrated about constant runtime errors with React.
-PureScript is also well-equipped to integrate with Haskell back-ends and there is a library for this purpose, purescript-bridge.